-Which brings us up to date, going full circle to a response that reminds us of Elba’s first ever answer (and basically every answer since).
+By summer 2019 we've gone full circle to a response that reminds us of Elba’s first ever answer (and basically every answer since).

 “James Bond is a hugely coveted, iconic, beloved character, that takes audiences on this massive escapism journey,” he says.
 “Of course, if someone said to me ‘Do you want to play James Bond?,’ I’d be like, Yeah!
 That’s fascinating to me.
-But it’s not something I’ve expressed, like, Yeah, I wanna be the black James Bond.”
+But it’s not something I’ve expressed, like, Yeah, I wanna be the Black James Bond.”

 Talking to the Wall Street Journal while promoting his survival movie Beast, Elba said “When I look in the mirror, I don’t see James Bond.”